The History of Fleer and SkyBox

 Bobs - Frank H. Fleer Co., 1915

 The 1923 Fleer cards are listed as E241 in The American Card Catalog.
-The set is comprised of five different strip card series.
+The set is comprised of five different strip card series including the W515 baseball set.
 Each card panel is printed with a Frank H. Fleer advertisement on the back.
 A complete set of 120 Fleer cards has not been documented.
 Based on observations of uncut sheets, it is estimated that only 110 different Fleer cards were actually distributed.
 Several cards feature illustrations based on photographs copyrighted by Underwood & Underwood.

 1923 W515-1 - Babe Ruth